wushan/VueFabric/README.md

-# canvas-editor-standalone
+# Vue-fabric-Editor

-> a canvas based editor powered by fabric.js and Vue.js
+> A canvas based editor powered by fabric.js and Vue.js
+> <font color="red">This is still under dev mode, do not use before release.</font>

 ## Build Setup